Associate Professor of History

 Zatlin has written widely on the history of German communism, from Marxist economic theory, Soviet-style economic planning, socialist consumer policy, the East German automobile industry, and the treatment of women to popular opinion under communism, the East German secret police, racism in Soviet-style regimes, and the politics of German unification.
 He is the author of The Currency of Socialism: Money and Political Culture in East Germany (Cambridge University Press, 2007), which was named a finalist for the President’s Book Award of the Social Science History Association in 2006, and co-edited Selling Modernity: German Advertising in the Twentieth Century (Duke University Press, 2007) with Pamela E. Swett and S. Jonathan Wiesen.
 His work has appeared in English, French, German, and Hebrew.
 He has published in a variety of scholarly journals, including the American Historical Review, Central European History, Contemporary European History, German History, German Politics and Society, Leo Baeck Institute Yearbook, and Zeitschrift für Geschichstwissenschaft.

 Zatlin’s scholarship has been supported by a number of grants, including an Alexander von Humboldt Foundation Fellowship for Experienced Scholars, a Charles A. Ryskamp Fellowship of the American Council of Learned Society, an Earhart Foundation Fellowship, a Fulbright Fellowship, a Faculty Research Fellowship of the German Academic Exchange Service (DAAD), a Social Science Research Council Fellowship, and a Chancellor’s Dissertation-Year Fellowship from the University of California at Berkeley.
 Along with his colleagues Andy Bacevich, Brooke Blower, and Bruce Schulman, Zatlin also won a Mellon Foundation Sawyer Seminar Series for 2013-2015, which was devoted to “Rethinking Twentieth-Century History.”
-He has also won several prizes, including the Fritz Stern Dissertation Prize awarded by the German Historical Institute in 2001, the 2009-2011 Hans Rosenberg Article Prize of the Central European History Society for his article, “Integrating without Unifying: The East German Collapse and German Unity,” and the 2011 DAAD Prize for Distinguished Scholarship in German and European Studies.
+He has also won several prizes, including the Fritz Stern Dissertation Prize awarded by the German Historical Institute in 2001, the 2009-2011 Hans Rosenberg Article Prize of the Central European History Society (now renamed the Annelise Thimme Article Prize) for his article, “Integrating without Unifying: The East German Collapse and German Unity,” and the 2011 DAAD Prize for Distinguished Scholarship in German and European Studies.